Cargill forays into digital pet healthcare with Zoonivet

-Commodity giant Cargill has announced its expansion into pet care industry in India with the acquisition of a digital venture, a pet-care app called Zoonivet.
-Details of the deal were not disclosed.
+Commodity giant Cargill has announced its expansion into pet care industry in India with a digital venture, a pet-care app called Zoonivet.

+Zoonivet is a homegrown start-up incubated under Cargill Digital Studio.
+The Cargill Digital Studio is a start-up studio backed by Cargill investment and expertise, designed to incubate and scale digital businesses within Cargill that address the most urgent problems facing our global food and agriculture system.

 Fastest growing pet-care markets